-Biblical and Theological Studies-18 credit hours as follows: One of the following:
+- One of the following:

-BTS-1110 Biblical Literature and Themes
+- BTS-1110 Biblical Literature and Themes

-BTS-1120 Encountering the Bible
+- BTS-1120 Encountering the Bible

-BTS-1130 Introducing Jesus - An Overview of the Christian Bible

-One of the following:
+- Die of the following:

-BTS-2000 Introduction to Christianity

-BTS-2420 Exploring Christian Spirituality
+- BTS-2000 Introduction to Christianity BTS-2420 Exploring Christian Spirituality

-BTS-2550 History of Christianity
+- BTS-2550 History of Christianity

-BTS-2720 Theologies of the Global South
+- BTS-2720 Theologies of the Global South

-BTS-2750 Introduction to Christian Ethics
+- BTS-2750 Introduction to Christian Ethics

-Twelve credit hours of electives in Biblical and Theological Studies
+- Twelve credit hours of electives in Biblical and Theological Studies

-Integrative Studies-6 credit hours, including a minimum of 3 credit hours at the 3000-level or above
+- Integrative Studies-6 credit hours, including a minimum of 3 credit hours at the 3000-level or above

-Humanities-6 credit hours
+- Humanities-6 credit hours

-Social Science-6 credit hours
+- Social Science-6 credit hours

-Science-6 credit hours
+- Science-6 credit hours

-Practicum-6 credit hours
+- Practicum-6 credit hours

-Anabaptist studies requirement-either include one of BTS-2560, BTS-3770, BTS-4500 within the BTS requirement, or include one of HIST-2080, HIST-2090 within the humanities requirement
+- Anabaptist studies requirement-either include one of BTS-2560, BTS-3770, BTS-4500 within the BTS requirement, or include one of HIST-2080, HIST-2090 within the humanities requirement

-Academic writing requirement
+- Academic writing requirement

-Major Requirements:
+- Major Requirements:

-A minimum of 60 credit hours, including a minimum of 24 credit hours from each of two subject fields A minimum of 48 credit hours at the 2000-level and above, including 24 credit hours at the 3000-level and above, of which at least 6 credit hours are at the 4000-level Required introductory courses from each of two subject fields General electives:
+- A minimum of 60 credit hours, including a minimum of 24 credit hours from each of two subject fields

+- A minimum of 48 credit hours at the 2000-level and above, including 24 credit hours at the 3000-level and above, of which at least 6 credit hours are at the 4000-level

+- Required introductory courses from each of two subject fields

-As required to reach a total of 120 credit hours - A course may not be used to satisfy requirements for two areas of the core curriculum or to satisfy requirements for both a major and a minor at the same time.
+- 1. A course may not be used to satisfy requirements for two areas of the core curriculum or to satisfy requirements for both a major and a minor at the same time.
 A course may simultaneously fulfill a requirement for an area in the core curriculum and for either a major or a minor. - 2.
 This program requires a minimum of seventy-two hours at the 2000-level or above. - 3.
 This program may include a maximum of twelve credit hours of practical skills courses (e.g., applied music, media skills, music ensemble, theatre ensemble, peace skills) and a maximum of nine credit hours of practicum. - 4.
 The course distribution must include at least six credit hours of course work in a minimum of five subject fields.
 A maximum of three credit hours of practical skills courses may be used toward a subject field.
-The remaining three credit hours must be drawn from other courses within the subject field - 5.
-This program may include a maximum of fifty-four credit hours in Biblical and Theological Studies.
+The remaining three credit hours must be drawn from other courses within the subject field

+5. This program may include a maximum of fifty-four credit hours in Biblical and Theological Studies.

-13. International Development Studies (IDS), Majors and Minor within the Bachelor of Arts Program Advisor: Ray Vander Zaag, Ph.D.
+14. International Development Studies (IDS), Majors and Minor within the Bachelor of Arts

 In this interdisciplinary field of inquiry, students will explore the causes and consequences of processes that promote some individuals, communities, and nations, and exclude others.
 Moreover, students will examine the foundational values and world-views of competing visions of development, including those of faith-based approaches.
 Student will be prepared for citizenship in an increasingly interdependent global community, and they will be encouraged to envision faithful approaches to transformational development that brings justice and peace.

 The three-year IDS major has been designed for students with a general interest in international development and global justice.
 The four-year major has been designed for students planning long-term work with development agencies or further study and research.
 Students may build upon its requirements with courses that either focus on theoretical knowledge or on practical knowledge and skills.

-13.1.
+14.1.
 International Development Studies Major, Four-year B.A.
-Graduation Requirements:

-120 credit hours fulfilling the program requirements as specified below A minimum grade point average of 2.0 ("C") in the courses presented for the major A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 ("C") in 120 credit hours Residency Requirements:
+- 120 credit hours fulfilling the program requirements as specified below - A minimum grade point average of 2.0 ("C") in the courses presented for the major - A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 ("C") in 120 credit hours